netgrif/application-engine/README.md

 For creating processes in Petriflow language try our free Application Builder on [https://builder.netgrif.com](https://builder.netgrif.com).
 You can start from scratch or import existing process in BPMN 2.0 and builder automatically converts it into Petriflow.

-### NCLI (Coming soon)

-If you need help with setting up project or looking for tool to automate your developer work with NAE based applications, take a look on [NCLI (Netgrif Command Line Interface)](https://github.com/netgrif/ncli).

 ## Reporting issues